Team Building | By Duncan Haughey | Read time minutes

 1. Wanting to Do Everything Yourself

-Showing frustration that you're unable to control every aspect of a project or activity can be disruptive.
-This comes from a lack of trust and a belief that, if only you could do everything yourself, the project would be run better and guarantee success.
+Showing frustration that you cannot control every aspect of a project or activity can be disruptive.
+This desire comes from a lack of trust and a belief that the project would be run better and guarantee success if only you could do everything yourself.

 2. Ambushing Suppliers